The saying, ‘prevention is better than cure’ is never truer when it comes to fleet maintenance

 We share five preventive maintenance best practices to help keep your vehicles operational

-For cost control, long term asset reliability and safety, successful fleets can maintain vehicles by implementing and managing preventive maintenance (PM) programmes.
-Fleet vehicle maintenance is important to minimise the possibility of unscheduled issues leading to higher costs for breakdowns and repairs.
+For cost control, long term asset reliability and safety, successful fleets can maintain vehicles by implementing and managing preventive maintenance (PM) programs.
+Fleet maintenance is important to minimize the possibility of unscheduled issues leading to higher costs for breakdowns and repairs.

 True PM is proactive, and, increasingly, it’s becoming predictive too.